 Your outlook tends to be better if you can stop drinking entirely.
 However, even reducing your drinking to light or moderate levels is better than continuing to drink heavily.
 Your outlook may also improve depending on other treatments you receive, such as medication or surgery.

-Alcoholic cardiomyopathy, especially when more severe, leads to deadly problems like heart attack, stroke or heart failure.
+Alcohol-induced cardiomyopathy, especially when more severe, leads to deadly problems like heart attack, stroke or heart failure.
 Individuals with this condition who don't stop drinking heavily are at the greatest risk.
 Between 40% to 80% of people who continue to drink heavily will not survive more than 10 years after receiving this diagnosis.

-The most important thing you can do to help yourself if you have alcoholic cardiomyopathy is to quit alcohol if at all possible.
+The most important thing you can do to help yourself if you have alcohol=induced cardiomyopathy is to quit alcohol if at all possible.
 If you can't quit, the next best thing is to reduce your drinking to moderate or light levels, and the less alcohol you drink, the better.
 Moderate drinking means no more than 14 drinks a week for men or 7 drinks a week for women.

 You should also follow your doctor’s guidance and advice on any treatments you receive.
 This includes taking your medication as instructed and eating a healthy diet.
 If you have any questions about how to do either of these, your healthcare provider can answer them and offer you help and resources along the way.